Review proposal and title registration

 Cochrane Vascular encourages authors and co-authors to attend a workshop on 'Developing a protocol' before commencing work.
 Training is also available online in the form of small modules which supplement the Cochrane Handbook for Systematic Reviews of Interventions in helping you gain skills and complete your review.
 Protocols are expected to be submitted within three months of title registration.
 The Cochrane Vascular Information Specialist will design the search strategy for each protocol as this must be published in the protocol.
 Some authors choose to run additional searches and this should be discussed with the Editorial base.
 The complete search strategies must be published within the protocol.

 Draft protocols are sent to a minimum of one editor and two external referees, one of whom is normally an expert in the field and the other is usually a consumer or 'end-user', for comments.
 Editors and external referees are requested to return comments to the editorial base within three weeks.
 The comments are then forwarded to the review's contact author, and circulated amongst the authors allowing them to respond to the comments.
-Revised version(s) of the protocol will be sent out to the editor until the protocol is approved for publication.
+Revised version(s) of the protocol will be checked by the Managing Editor until the protocol is approved for publication by the Coordinating Editor.

 Authors are aware of the identity and contact details of the editors and referees who comment on their protocols.